sosrranges/subranges/README.md

 # How to deal with range-based packet classifiers

-This repository contains the code to reproduce the experimental evaluations in the paper "How to deal with range-based packet classifiers"
+This repository contains the code to reproduce the evaluation study in the paper "How to deal with range-based packet classifiers"

 ## Compile: